-Military memorabilia enjoys a buoyant market, as it appeals to collectors and historians alike - the Lee Enfield’s several permutations and its history as the longest serving modern rifle mean there’s plenty of scope for a varied collection.
+The Lee Enfield’s several permutations and its history as the longest serving modern rifle mean there’s plenty of scope for a varied collection of weapons.
 Of greatest interest to collectors are those examples that are completely original with matching serial numbers.
-Unusual features or patterns can also add value to a rifle as well as unit markings to famous regiments.
-The value of Lee Enfield rifles is largely dependent on the age, rarity and condition of the individual piece.
-An unusual story, backed up by documents or photographs, will add interest, as will a proven association with a well-known soldier or other public figure.
+Unusual features or patterns can also add value as well as unit markings to a well-known regiments or a proven association to a soldier or public figure.

 We offer a free valuation service to people who are considering the sale of their items through our auction room.
 Click the button to complete our short form, and one of our experts will be in touch.

 On the right of this page you will see a few highlights of the Lee Enfield Rifles we've sold - to see more, including prices and dates, search our sold lot archives.